gonzaloolmo19/just.kak/README.md

 It is just a wrapper for running `just` inside Kakoune.

 It is a stupid simple script.
 I only started using Kakoune a few days ago, and I found useful using `just` within Kakoune.
-If there is someone finds this plugin useful for their workflow too, awesome.
+If there is someone that finds this plugin useful for their workflow too, awesome.